 Columbia Business School

-Located within New York City, Columbia Business School aims to provide students with a fast paced, competitive experience to match their surroundings.
-Both their MBA and EMBA programs have received STEM designation.
-Students can enrol for intakes in January and August for the MBA, and May and August for the EMBA.
+Located within New York City, Columbia Business School aims to provide students with a fast paced, competitive experience to match its surroundings.
+The school has both a STEM designated MBA and Executive MBA program.
+Students can enrol for intakes in January and August for the STEM MBA, and May and August for the STEM EMBA.

 Charlton College of Business, University of Massachusetts Dartmouth

 The Charlton MBA requires 30 credit hours and can be completed part-time or full-time, on-campus or online.
-Students have the option to concentrate in specific areas, including the STEM-focused business analytics area.
+Students have the option to concentrate their MBA in specific areas, including the STEM-focused business analytics area.
 Charlton considers itself highly responsive to the changing demands of the global, technology-driven economy.

 Foisie Business School, Worcester Polytechnic Institute

 Foisie deliberately designed a program that would equip STEM professionals to take on managerial responsibilities, while still benefiting from the support and networking advantages of a strong course cohort.
-The school's Online MBA curriculum includes STEM-focused modules in Information Technology, Innovation with User Experience, Operations Analytics and Management and Supply Chain Management.
+The school's Online MBA curriculum includes STEM-focused modules in Information Technology, Innovation with User Experience, Operations Analytics and Management, and Supply Chain Management.

-The Fuqua School of Business prides itself on offering MBAs focused on a candidate’s chosen business area, complemented with individual attention from staff and personalised career support.
-Their MBA certificate in management science and technology is STEM certified.
+The Fuqua School of Business prides itself on offering MBAs focused on a candidate’s chosen business area, complemented with individual attention from staff and personalized career support.
+Its MBA certificate in management science and technology is STEM designated.

 Haas School of Business, University of California Berkeley

-Berkeley Haas was among the first business schools to receive STEM designation in all three of its MBA programs.
-The redefined “Management Science” programs cover such subjects as the application of statistical modeling, data warehousing, data mining, programming, forecasting, operations research techniques and the analysis of problems of business organization and performance.
+Berkeley Haas was among the first business schools to receive STEM MBA designation across all three of its MBA programs.
+The redefined “Management Science” programs cover the likes of the application of statistical modeling, data warehousing, data mining, programming, forecasting, operations research techniques, and the analysis of problems of business organization and performance.